Harriet Hooton

-Harriet (Ettie) Hooton (13 July 1875 – 21 April 1960) was a West Australian women's activist and editor.
+Harriet (Ettie) Hooton (13 July 1875 – 21 April 1960) was a West Australian women's rights activist and editor.
 She was active in a number of organisations including the Women's Service Guild, the National Council of Women in Western Australia, the Australian Natives Association and the Australian Labor Federation.
 She was the first secretary of the Western Australian Parents and Citizens Association.